GEOMAR-Kiel/Miniproj/README.md

 #### 0.4.0

-* Added Popular Visualisation Pseudo Mercator (1 defined CRS).
+* Added Popular Visualisation Pseudo-Mercator (1 defined CRS).
-    This method is among the most popular, as it is the map projection used by Google, OpenStreetMap etc.
+    This method might be the most popular, as it is the map projection used by Google, OpenStreetMap etc.

 ## License